 Sell yourselves during the interview process

 Finally, you expect candidates to come in and sell themselves as to why they’re fit for the job.
 But are you doing the same back?
 You should be telling them what’s different about your business.
 What’s your unique selling point.
 Why should this candidate join you?
 You must think about how you can confidently and accurately sell your business to candidates to attract them to your business.
 That’s it.
 We hope this helps.
 For further information or to discuss further we’d love to hear from you - contact us.
+You can also submit your CV.

 Looking for more recruitment advice?
 Read 5 common Management Consultancy recruitment mistakes.